 The Share Option Scheme will remain in force for a period of 10 years commencing from 9 June 2017.
-The remaining life of the Share Option Scheme was approximately 4 years as at 31 December 2022.
+The remaining life of the Share Option Scheme was approximately 3 years as at 31 December 2023.

 The maximum number of Shares in respect of which options may be granted (including Shares in respect of which options, whether exercised or still outstanding, have already been granted) under the Share Option Scheme and under any other share option schemes of the Company must not in aggregate exceed 10% of the total number of Shares in issue on 9 June 2017, being 80,000,000 Shares (the "Scheme Limit"), excluding for this purpose Shares which would have been issuable pursuant to options which have lapsed in accordance with the terms of the Share Option Scheme (or any other share option schemes of the Company).
-As at the date of this Directors' Report, the total number of Shares, representing about 0.37% of the issued share capital of the Company.
-As at the date of this Directors' Report, the number of options available for grant under the Scheme Limit was 64,500,000 Shares.
+As at the date of this Directors' Report, the total number of Shares available for allotment and issue pursuant to the exercise of options granted under the Share Option Scheme was 548,499 Shares, representing about 0.21% of the issued share capital of the Company.
+As at the date of this Directors' Report, the number of options available for grant under the Scheme Limit was 6,507,000 Shares.
 As at the date of this Directors' Report, the Board may renew the Scheme Limit with Shareholders' approval provided that each such renewal may not exceed 10% of the Shares in issue as at the date of the Shareholders' approval.